wso2/docs-ei/en/micro-integrator/docs/references/mediators/property-reference/generic-Properties.md

 			Description
 		</td>
 		<td>
 			When a message is read from an inbound (RabbitMQ) message queue via an <b>Inbound Endpoint</b>, it will be sent to a service running in the backend.
-If a failure occurs, the transaction will roll back avoiding message loss.
+If a failure occurs, the Micro Integrator will do a <b>basicReject</b> with the requeue flag set to 'false'.
+In that case, the user must configure a Dead Letter Exchange to avoid losing messages.
+The same concept could be used to control the number of retries and delay messages.
+Please refer to the documentation for more details.

 			Note that you need to set the SET_ROLLBACK_ONLY property in the fault handler (e.g., the fault sequence).
 		</td>